sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/compsci/rulebook.md

 ECTs measure the amount of work carried out by students to achieve learning outcomes.
 Students earn ECTs by passing exams with or without marks, when this is the case.

-According to the credit system adopted by Italian and European universities one credit corresponds to 25 hours of students’ commitment, including group learning activities, such as lectures, workshops, lab activities) and autonomous study.
+According to the credit system adopted by Italian and European universities one credit corresponds to 25 hours of students' commitment, including group learning activities, such as lectures, workshops, lab activities) and autonomous study.

 In the Master's Degree in Computer Science, as provided by par.
 23 of the University Regulations, one credit corresponds